fatih/vim-go/README.md

 Full featured Go development environment support for Vim. vim-go installs automatically all necessary binaries if they are not found.
 It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, go toolchain commands, etc...
+Do not use it with other Go plugins.

 ## Features